section-engineering-education/engineering-education/content/articles/meme-generator-vanilla-javascript-skeleton-html5-canvas/index.md

 status: publish
 published: true
 url: /meme-generator-vanilla-javascript-skeleton-html5-canvas/
-title: Building a meme generator with Vanilla JavaScript, Skeleton and the HTML 5 Canvas
+title: Building a Meme Generator with Vanilla JavaScript, Skeleton and HTML 5 Canvas
-description: This tutorial will show you how to build a meme generator with Vanilla JavaScript, Skeleton and the HTML 5 Canvas
+description: This tutorial will show the reader how to build a meme generator with Vanilla JavaScript, Skeleton, and HTML 5 Canvas.
 author: doro-onome
 date: 2022-02-24T00:00:00-14:55
 topics: [Languages]